Certification of reserve capacity

 Information related to specific cases of certification of reserve capacity

-The following sections contain information relating to specific cases of certification of reserve capacity.Intermittent generators
+The following sections contain information relating to specific cases of certification of reserve capacity.Relevant Level Methodology

 Existing facility load for scheduled generation

-The Rule Change requires AEMO to publish a forecast of the Existing Facility Load for Scheduled Generation (EFLSG) Trading Intervals by 1 June of Year 1 of the relevant Reserve Capacity Cycle from 2017.
+The approval of Rule Change RC_2017_03 requires AEMO to publish a forecast of the EFLSG Trading Intervals by 1 June of Year 1 of the relevant Reserve Capacity Cycle.
 These are provided in the files below.

 The final EFSLG intervals will be published three business days after the date specified in clause 4.1.11 of the WEM Rules (as modified or extended) for the 2016 and 2017 Reserve Capacity Cycles.